 The flu vaccination is free on the NHS for those most at risk of flu.
 Which includes:

-The NHS encourages people in these at risk groups to have the vaccination every year.
-Yet, a recent report in the British Medical Journal says that last years UK flu vaccination program was ineffective, especially in the over-65s.
-In fact Public Health England admit that “It is increasingly recognised that the current generation of flu vaccines often work less well in the elderly.”
-They suggest that a generally weaker immune system in this age group makes the vaccine less effective.
+The NHS encourages people in these at-risk groups to have the vaccination every year.
+Yet, this report in the British Medical Journal says last years flu vaccination program was ineffective.
+This was especially true in the over-65s age group.
+In fact, Public Health England admits that “It is increasingly recognised that the current generation of flu vaccines often work less well in the elderly.”
+They suggest that older people have a weaker immune system making the vaccine less effective.

-The report also suggests that the flu vaccination is effective for children.
-So, it is possible that by vaccinating children, their grandparents will be less likely to catch the flu.
-But, it seems that for those over-65 the vaccine should not be relied upon to provide protection.
+However, the report also suggests the flu vaccination is effective for children.
+So, it’s possible that vaccinating children means their grandparents will be less likely to catch the flu.

 Though pharmaceutical antivirals do exist there is concern that the flu virus is becoming resistant to these medications.
 In much the same way as bacteria are becoming resistant to antibiotics.
-So researchers are increasingly looking to plant based remedies to identify potential antivirals.
-Since many herbal medicines have traditional use in the treatment of influenza, there are more and more studies being done on herbal remedies.
+So researchers are increasingly looking into plant-based remedies to identify new antivirals.
+In fact, there are many herbal remedies with a traditional use for influenza.

-From a herbalist perspective, there are several ways that herbal medicines can help.
-Such as by directly killing the virus.
-Or, by stimulating the body’s immune system to fight off the virus, or preventing it from replicating and spreading.
-Thirdly, some herbal remedies can be used through the flu season to prevent infection.
+From a herbalist’s perspective, herbal medicines can help in several ways.
+For instance, by directly killing the virus.
+Or, by stimulating the body’s immune system to fight off the virus, preventing it from replicating and spreading.
+And, some remedies may prevent infection when taken throughout the flu season.

 Possibly the most well known herbal remedy for respiratory infections is Echinacea.
 Some herbalists recommend Echinacea angustifolia in preference to other species of Echinacea.
 I recommend using a good quality product, at adequate dosage and take it at the first sign of a viral infection.
 Once the infection develops studies suggest that Echinacea is less effective at fighting it off.